NoamRa/ogc-cql2-filters/README.md

 # Open Geospatial Consortium (OGC) Common Query Language (CQL2) filter tooling

 A browser-oriented implementation of OGC CQL2 filters in TypeScript.
-The goal of this tool is to enable Javascript based application (Web apps, Node.js, etc) to search STAC catalogs.
+The goal of this library is to enable Javascript based application (Web apps, Node.js, etc) to search STAC catalogs.

 [OGC CQL2 Filters playground](https://noamra.github.io/ogc-cql2-filters/).
 Sourcemaps are available, feel free to look under the hood.